joaoDionisioSantos/unleash-client-java-osgi-bundle/README.md

-# Unleash Client SDK for Java
+# Unleash Client SDK for Java - OSGI bundle for AEM
 This is the Unleash Client SDK for Java.
 It is compatible with the [Unlesah-hosted.com SaaS](https://www.unleash-hosted.com/) offering and [Unleash Open-Source](https://github.com/unleash/unleash).
+You can use it on AEM.

 [![Build Status](https://travis-ci.org/Unleash/unleash-client-java.svg?branch=master)](https://travis-ci.org/Unleash/unleash-client-java)